jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - following the principle of least privilege, ensuring users do not have admin permissions on systems won’t be able to install apps that may be malicious

     - These are the characteristics of each malware type:
-        - virus: software written with the intent/capability to copy and disperse itself without direct owner knowledge/cooperation; the defining characteristic is that it's a piece of malware that has to be triggered in some way by the user; program that modifies other programs to contain a possibly altered version of itself
+        - **virus**: software written with the intent/capability to copy and disperse itself without direct owner knowledge/cooperation; the defining characteristic is that it's a piece of malware that has to be triggered in some way by the user; program that modifies other programs to contain a possibly altered version of itself
-        - worm: software written with the intent/capability to copy and disperse without owner knowledge/cooperation, but without needing to modify other programs to contain compies of itself; malware that can self-propagate and spread through a network or a series of systems on its own by exploiting a vulnerability in those systems
+        - **worm**: software written with the intent/capability to copy and disperse without owner knowledge/cooperation, but without needing to modify other programs to contain copies of itself; malware that can self-propagate and spread through a network or a series of systems on its own by exploiting a vulnerability in those systems
-        - companion: helper software -- it's not malicious on its own; it could be something like a wrapper that accompanies the actual malware
+        - **companion**: helper software that is not malicious on its own; it could be something like a wrapper that accompanies the actual malware
-        - macro: associated with Microsoft Office products, and is created using a straightforward programming language to automate tasks; macros can be programmed to be malicious and harmful
+        - **macro**: associated with Microsoft Office products, and is created using a straightforward programming language to automate tasks; macros can be programmed to be malicious and harmful
-        - multipartite: means the malware spreads in different ways; (e.g. Stuxnet)
+        - **multipartite**: means the malware spreads in different ways (e.g. Stuxnet)
-        - polymorphic: malware that can change aspects of itself as it replicates to evade detection (e.g. file name, file size, code structure etc)
+        - **polymorphic**: malware that can change aspects of itself as it replicates to evade detection (e.g. file name, file size, code structure etc)
-        - trojan: A Trojan horse is malware that looks harmless or desirable but contains malicious code; trojans are often found in easily downloadable software; a trojan inserts backdoors or trapdoors into other programs or systems
+        - **trojan**: a Trojan horse is malware that looks harmless or desirable but contains malicious code; trojans are often found in easily downloadable software; a trojan inserts backdoors or trapdoors into other programs or systems
-        - bot: an emerging class of mobile code; employing limited machine learning capabilities to assist with user requests for help or assistance, automation of or assistance with workflows, data input quality validation etc
+        - **bot**: an emerging class of mobile code; employing limited machine learning capabilities to assist with user requests for help or assistance, automation of or assistance with workflows, data input quality validation etc.
-        - botnet: many infected systems that have been harnessed together and act in unison
+        - **botnet**: many infected systems that have been harnessed together and act in unison
-        - boot sector infectors: pieces of malware that can install themselves in the boot sector of a drive
+        - **boot sector infectors**: pieces of malware that can install themselves in the boot sector of a drive
-        - hoaxes/pranks: not actually software, they're usually part of social engineering—via email or other means—that intends harm (hoaxes) or a joke (pranks)
+        - **hoaxes/pranks**: not actually software, they're usually part of social engineering—via email or other means—that intends harm (hoaxes) or a joke (pranks)
-        - logic bomb: malware inserted into a program which will activate and perform functions suiting the attacker at some later date/conditions are met; code that will execute based on some triggering event
+        - **logic bomb**: malware inserted into a program which will activate and perform functions suiting the attacker when some later date/conditions are met; code that will execute based on some triggering event
-        - stealth: malware that uses various active techniques to avoid detection
+        - **stealth**: malware that uses various active techniques to avoid detection
-        - ransome attack: any form of attack which threatens the destruction, denial or unauthorized public release/remarketing of private infomation assets; usually involves encrypting assets and withholding the decryption key until a ransom is paid
+        - **ransome attack**: any form of attack which threatens the destruction, denial or unauthorized public release/remarketing of private infomation assets; usually involves encrypting assets and withholding the decryption key until a ransom is paid
-        - ransomware: type of malware that typically encrypts a system or a network of systems, effectively locking users out, and then demands a ransom payment (usually in the form of a digital currency) to gain access to the decryption key
+        - **ransomware**: type of malware that typically encrypts a system or a network of systems, effectively locking users out, and then demands a ransom payment (usually in the form of a digital currency) to gain access to the decryption key
-        - rootkit: Similar to stealth malware, a rootkit attempts to mask its presence on a system; typically includes a collection of malware tools that an attacker can utilize according to specific goals
+        - **rootkit**: Similar to stealth malware, a rootkit attempts to mask its presence on a system; malware that embeds itself deeply in an OS; term is derived from the concept of rooting and a utility kit of hacking tools; rooting is gaining total or full control over a system; typically includes a collection of malware tools that an attacker can utilize according to specific goals
-        - zero-day: is any type of malware that's never been seen in the wild before, and the vendor of the impacted product is unaware (or hasn't issued a patch), as are security companies that create anti-malware software intended to protect systems; previously unreported vuln which can be potentially exploited without risk of detection or prevention until system owner/developer detects and corrects vuln; gets name from the "zero time" being the time at which the exploit or vuln is first identified by the systems' owners or builders; AKA zero-hour exploit, zero-day attack
+        - **zero-day**: is any type of malware that's never been seen in the wild before, and the vendor of the impacted product is unaware (or hasn't issued a patch), as are security companies that create anti-malware software intended to protect systems; previously unreported vuln which can be potentially exploited without risk of detection or prevention until system owner/developer detects and corrects vuln; gets name from the "zero time" being the time at which the exploit or vuln is first identified by the systems' owners or builders; AKA zero-hour exploit, zero-day attack

 - 7.7.8 Machine learning and Artificial Intelligence (AI) based tools
     - **AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence